 1 Expense related to the issuance of options under the 2014 Plan.
 Details of options granted are summarized in the table below.
+2 includes maximum contractual allowable allowances

-For further details and other information with regard to related-party transactions as well as Management and Supervisory Director's compensation reference is made to note 23 of the consolidated financial statements.
+For further details and other information with regard to related-party transactions as well as Management and Supervisory Director's compensation reference is made to note 31 of the consolidated financial statements.